Melanie is an avid vegan homemaker who has been enjoying cooking and experimenting in the kitchen for over 15 years.

 My favorite thing to serve alongside all these great recipes is a simple oven-roasted veggie dish.
 They're the perfect accompaniment and oh-so-delicious, even all on their own.
 It's so wonderful to have the simple earthy flavors of all the vegetables that God has provided for us to enjoy.
 My favorites include:

 - Squash (any kind works, but I love kabocha)

 Making It Personal

 Though strongly rooted in tradition, Passover is meant to be a personal experience.
-This is a time where we turn a new leaf, rid ourselves of our sin, and move forward in faith knowing that Yeshua was sacrificed as the perfect Passover lamb.
+This is a time when we turn a new leaf, rid ourselves of our sin, and move forward in faith, knowing that Yeshua was sacrificed as the perfect Passover lamb.
 This is a time of joy and renewal, and as such, I personally think that it's imperative we celebrate it from the heart—not just because we have to.

 Of course, rituals play into this occasion a great deal, but we should still make it our own.
-Decorate your home and get it 100% cleaned out as if preparing for it the Lord.
+Decorate your home and get it 100% cleaned out as if preparing for it for the Lord.
 Prepare food that honors the Lord and play music that brings you closer to Him.
 Write your very own Haggadah and establish traditions with your family that you feel are most honoring to God and come truly from your heart.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.